TobySkov/VMT/README.md

 ## Versioning (roadmap)

 This is a development roadmap of the API versions.
-The reasoning behind developing the API with multiple versions is to be able to narrate the changes in implementation and their effect on speed and accuracy.
+The reasoning behind developing the API with multiple versions is to be able to narrate the changes in implementation and their effect on speed.

 ### Version 0.0.0 (Baseline implementation)